ltebs-polimi/AY2122_II_Project-6/README.md

    - GUI.py: the graphical interface for collecting the data

-   - Python_script: the script for the machine Learning classification
+   - final_script: the script for the machine Learning classification

 - Folder "Firmware" contains the PSOC design and workspace and all the files related to them